V. Vaithilingam: Political career

 In 1996 elections, the Indian National Congress became the single largest party, but their alliance lost the elections and Vaithilingam was appointed the Leader of Opposition until 1999.
-In 2001, he won from Nettapakkam constituency but was not able to serve as Chief Minister due to being falsely charged with an attempt to corrupt a fellow legislator.
+In 2001, he won from Nettapakkam constituency, but was not able to serve as Chief Minister due to being falsely charged with an attempt to corrupt a fellow legislator.
 He was later acquitted on all charges.
 During this period, N. Rangaswamy was chosen as Chief Minister and Vaithilingam served as a Member of the Legislative Assembly in his cabinet until 2006.

 From 2006 to 2008, Vaithilingam served as the Minister of Agriculture and Industries.
 He was elected Chief Minister in 2008 and he served until 2011.
-He became Leader of the Opposition in 2011 election and he became Speaker of the House in 2016, and resigned in 2019 after becoming a member of the Parliament of India for Puducherry.
+He became Leader of the Opposition in the 2011 election, became Speaker of the House in 2016, and resigned in 2019 after becoming a member of the Parliament of India for Puducherry.

-In the 2019 Lok Sabha elections V. Vaithilingam was chosen to represent the Indian National Congress party, and he defeated All India N.R.
+In the 2019 Lok Sabha elections, V. Vaithilingam was chosen to represent the Indian National Congress party and defeated All India N.R.
 Congress candidate Dr. Narayanasamy Kesavan.
-In 2024 he was re elected defeating Bharatiya Janata Party candidate A. Namassivayam.
+In 2024, he was re-elected, defeating Bharatiya Janata Party candidate A. Namassivayam.
+As part of the Secular Progressive Alliance, he lost to N. Rangaswamy and placed fourth in the 2026 Puducherry Legislative Assembly election.
+He was defeated in Thattanchavady Assembly constituency and lost his security deposit.